Tom Fletcher

 Thomas Michael Fletcher (born 17 July 1985) is an English musician, composer, author and vlogger.
 He is one of the lead vocalists and rhythm guitarist of British pop rock band McFly, in addition to being the group's founder.

 In his 20-year career as a professional songwriter, Fletcher has written 10 UK number one singles and 21 top-ten singles.
 He is credited as having written songs for One Direction, Busted, the Vamps and 5 Seconds of Summer.

 Early life

 Fletcher was born on 17 July 1985, in Harrow, London.
 He attended the Sylvia Young Theatre School in London, where, at the age of 13, he met Giovanna Falcone, whom he would later marry in 2012.
 He has a younger sister, Carrie Hope Fletcher, who is a musical theatre actress.
 When he was 10 years old, Fletcher starred as the main role in Oliver! at the London Palladium alongside Jim Dale as Fagin.
 He then went on to do a documentary about HIV for schools and starred in a commercial.
 In 1995, Fletcher made a small appearance in the video for the Mike + The Mechanics single "Over My Shoulder".
 When Fletcher was a schoolchild, he was schoolmates with Busted bassist Matt Willis.

+In 1997, he starred as Louis in the BBC Radio 4 drama, A Christmas Card.